Skip to main content

 • Darker roasts showed a higher caffeine concentration per unit of extracted coffee but lower overall extraction yields, resulting in less caffeine in the final cup.

-• Maximum caffeine levels were observed in cups of medium roasts that experience about 14-16% volume loss during roasting.
+• Maximum caffeine levels were observed in cups of medium roasts that experienced about 14-16% loss of mass during roasting.

 Extraction Yield Matters